facebookresearch/InterWild/README.md

 </p>

 ## Demo
-1. Slightly change `torchgeometry` kernel code following [here](https://github.com/mks0601/I2L-MeshNet_RELEASE/issues/6#issuecomment-675152527).
-2. Prepare `human_model_files` folder following below `Directory` part and place it at `common/utils/human_model_files`.
+1. Prepare `human_model_files` folder following below `Directory` part and place it at `common/utils/human_model_files`.
-3. Move to `demo` folder.
+2. Move to `demo` folder.
-4. Download pre-trained InterWild from [here](https://drive.google.com/file/d/1W4TC5MAqciG5qN79wtKBGL8mGgqrfEvP/view?usp=share_link).
+3. Download pre-trained InterWild from [here](https://drive.google.com/file/d/12temUVaIhrpUqw-zzXArqI6cm5aMfVWa/view?usp=share_link).
-5. Put input images at `images`.
+4. Put input images at `images`.
 The image should be a cropped image, which contain a single human.
 For example, using a human detector.
-6. Run `python demo.py --gpu $GPU_ID`
+5. Run `python demo.py --gpu $GPU_ID`
-7. Boxes, meshes, and MANO parameters are saved at `boxes`, `meshes`, `params`, respectively.
+6. Boxes, meshes, and MANO parameters are saved at `boxes`, `meshes`, `params`, respectively.

 ## Directory